awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-batchops-lambda-mediaconvert-video.md

 1. In the **Server\-side encryption** section, choose **Disable** for this tutorial\.

-   For more information, see [Configuring inventory using the S3 console](configure-inventory.md#configure-inventory-console) and [Granting Amazon S3 permission to use your AWS KMS key for encryption](configure-inventory.md#configure-inventory-kms-key-policy)\.
+   For more information, see [Configuring inventory using the S3 console](configure-inventory.md#configure-inventory-console) and [Granting Amazon S3 permission to use your customer managed key for encryption](configure-inventory.md#configure-inventory-kms-key-policy)\.

 1. In the **Additional fields \- *optional*** section, select **Size**, **Last modified**, and **Storage class**\.